 ‘Official controls’ mean making specified inspections of all animals, carcasses and offal.
 These risk-based audits help ensure that Scotland’s fresh meat premises comply with EU food hygiene regulations.
 We also carry out official controls on animal health and welfare for Defra.

 Manual for Official Controls

-The Manual gives you details of the tasks, responsibilities and duties of our staff and veterinary contractors in approved establishments.
+The Manual and Meat Industry Guide gives you details of the tasks, responsibilities and duties of our staff and veterinary contractors in approved establishments.

 Some of the services we provide in approved meat premises are paid for by other government departments (checks on animal by-product controls, for example), so they’re free.
 However, some of our services are charged to food business operators (FBOs).

 Charges for Official Controls in Approved Meat Establishments in Scotland

 The charges guide aims to assist Food Business Operators (FBOs) in understanding:

 - why charges are made for the services that we provide